 Sunday.
 Highs Sunday were only in the mid to upper 50s

-The upper-level trough had moved eastward by late this
+The upper-level trough had moved to over Idaho by this morning

-drier northwesterly flow aloft prevailed over Oregon.
-Some
+with northwesterly flow aloft over Oregon.
+A few showers

 The air mass over Oregon is quite cool with the freezing